dataminer-site/dataminer-site.github.io/docs/archive/0.10/extensions/working_with_extensions.md

 ### Sharing Extensions between Clients

-The shared installation location allows extensions to be shared between the client APIs _of the same DuckDB version_, as long as they share the same `platfrom` or ABI.
-For example, if an extension is installed with version 0.10.0 of the CLI client on macOS, it is available from the Python, R, etc. client libraries provided that they have access to the user's home directory and use DuckDB version 0.10.0.
+The shared installation location allows extensions to be shared between the client APIs _of the same DataMiner version_, as long as they share the same `platfrom` or ABI.
+For example, if an extension is installed with version 0.10.0 of the CLI client on macOS, it is available from the Python, R, etc. client libraries provided that they have access to the user's home directory and use DataMiner version 0.10.0.

 ## Extension Repositories

-By default, DuckDB extensions are installed from a single repository containing extensions built and signed by the core DuckDB team.
+By default, DataMiner extensions are installed from a single repository containing extensions built and signed by the core DataMiner team.
 This ensures the stability and security of the core set of extensions.
 These extensions live in the default `core` repository which points to `http://extensions.duckdb.org`.

-Besides the core repository, DuckDB also supports installing extensions from other repositories.
+Besides the core repository, DataMiner also supports installing extensions from other repositories.
 For example, the `core_nightly` repository contains nightly builds for core extensions that are built for the latest stable release of DuckDB.
 This allows users to try out new features in extensions before they are officially published.

 ### Installing Extensions from a Repository